 How To Make Broccoli Pasta Salad

-- COOK THE GLUTEN-FREE PASTA: Cook the pasta according to package directions.
+- Cook the pasta: Cook the pasta according to package directions.
 Drain and rinse with cold water.
 Set aside.

-- MAKE THE VINAIGRETTE: Combine all the dressing ingredients together in a resealable jar.
+- For the poppy seed dressing: Combine all the dressing ingredients together in a resealable jar.
 Shake well and set aside.

-- COMBINE INGREDIENTS: In a large mixing bowl, add the cooked pasta, broccoli, red onions, cucumber, radishes and half of the feta to the bowl.
+- For the original salad version: In a large mixing bowl, add the cooked pasta, broccoli, red onions, cucumber, radishes and half of the feta to the bowl.

-- MIX IN VINAIGRETTE: Add the dressing and toss evenly coat.
+- Toss in the dressing: Add the dressing and toss evenly coat.
 Season as needed with salt and pepper.
 Cover bowl and chill in the fridge for at least an hour.

-- SERVE: Toss in grapes, pecans, cranberries and more crumbled feta before serving.
-Add salt and black pepper to taste.
+- For the original version: Toss in grapes, pecans, cranberries and more crumbled feta before serving.
+Add more salt and black pepper to taste as needed.
 Serve immediately or cover and chill in the fridge.

 Make Ahead Tips